heyqule/enemy_race_manager/doc/planet_modding.md

 Notes:
 - This method can not disable bridges in ERM enemies' home planets. e.g Aiur, Char and Earth.
+- Bridge building was added to prevent water/island abuse.
+It can cause performance issues when enemy could not path to your base.
+Use at your own risk.

 #### Sample Mod Example to fully disable ERM logic on a planet.
 ##### info.json